KQM-git/TCL/characters/unreleased/eula-1.md

 {% endtab %}

 {% tab title="C3" %}
+### Lawrence Pedigree

+Increases the level of Glacial Illumination by 3.
 {% endtab %}

 {% tab title="C4" %}
+### The Obstinacy of One's Inferiors

+Lightfall Swords deal 25% increased DMG against opponents with less than 50% HP.
 {% endtab %}

 {% tab title="C5" %}
+### Chivalric Quality

+Increases the level of Icetide Vortex by 3.
 {% endtab %}

 {% tab title="C6" %}
+### Noble Obligation

+Lightfall Swords created by Glacial Illumination start with 5 stacks of energy.
+Normal Attacks, Elemental Skills, and Elemental Bursts have a 50% chance to grant the Lightfall Sword an additional stack of energy.
 {% endtab %}
 {% endtabs %}